Confessions of a Top MLO – Interview by Brian Stevens

 Brian: Okay.
 So, and what that does, is it going to auto dial people who are on a list for you?

 Monica: It auto dials the people on the list, but it allows me to still have a live conversation.
-So it’s not like sly dial where I’m going directly to voicemail.
+It’s not like sly dial where I’m going directly to voicemail.
 So it allows me to have a live conversation, but I’ve prerecorded my voicemail so it’s easy.
-So if, let’s say I get someone’s voicemail, I don’t have to listen to their outgoing message and then wait to leave my message and keep repeating that process so I can then, if I call them and I get their voicemail, I just click voicemail, it’ll dump my message and start dialing the next person allows me to have a live conversation if they answer, if they don’t, I just dump my voicemail.
+If, let’s say I get someone’s voicemail, I don’t have to listen to their outgoing message and then wait to leave my message and keep repeating that process so I can then, if I call them and I get their voicemail, I just click voicemail, it’ll dump my message and start dialing the next person allows me to have a live conversation if they answer, if they don’t, I just dump my voicemail.

 Brian: That is totally cool.